disnana/NanaSQLite/docs/site/en/guide.md

 Strict SQL validation, ReDoS protection, and character-set verification are built-in for maximum stability.

 ### 3. Full Async Support
 Use `AsyncNanaSQLite` for non-blocking operations in frameworks like FastAPI or Discord.py.
+Optimized thread pool management ensures maximum event loop performance.

+### 4. Transactions & Multi-table
+Safely operate on multiple tables within the same database while sharing a single connection.
+Robust transaction support with `with db.transaction()` ensures data integrity.

+### 5. Pydantic & Direct SQL
+Built-in support for Pydantic models and raw SQL execution (with parameter binding) for advanced use cases.

 ---